Growing Seeds In Indoors Conditions

 By reducing daily light to ~12 hours the cannabis plant transitions into the ‘flowering’ phase.
 This stage normally requires 8-10 weeks (but more for certain strains) and it is during this time that the female flowers form.
 During this stage the plants gain a lot of bulk and will tolerate more nutrients and very bright light.
 Some growers introduce supplemental lighting to ensure the very best yields.
 At the end of this process the plant is cut down and the buds (unpalliated female flowers) are dried.
 Some growers harvest the plants when they see the trichrome start to transition from clear to cloudy (this requires a powerful magnifying glass/scope to see).
 This often coincides with the bud producing lots of red/orange pistil hairs.
 Some smokers prefer bud harvested early, others prefer late- harvested bud.
 When growing- your-own it is you that decides exactly how you like it!

-In general, longer periods of vegetative growth will grow larger plants and support greater yields during subsequent flowering.
+In general, longer periods of vegetative growth will grow larger plants and support greater yields during subsequent flowering hence a greater yeild of cbd oil uk.
 Typically 2-6 weeks of vegetative growth are used and during subsequent flowering the plants may increase to 2 or 3 times their original height.
 Some growers use the ‘sea of green’ (SOG) method, this uses just a few days of vegetative growth before switching to ‘flowering’ conditions.
 This technique produces small plants of low/medium yield, but allows for fast production.

 Male plants are nearly always destroyed by the indoor grower as they don’t yield any buds, and given the chance they will pollinate the female plants reducing them to seed.